indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 # Session Persistence

+Session Persistence is a technique to stick a client to a single server, using application layer information, for example, a cookie.
+In this tutorial, we will implement session persistence with the help of [HAProxy](http://cbonte.github.io/haproxy-dconv/2.3/intro.html#3), a reliable, high performance, TCP/HTTP load balancer.
-Let's first create a web application with Okta authentication, and run three nodes with HAProxy loadbalancing, using Docker Compose.
+So let's first create a web application with Okta authentication, and run three nodes with HAProxy loadbalancing, using Docker Compose.
 Create a Maven project using Spring Initializr API.

 ```shell